mateofay2099/commit-activity/README.md

 5. Run the project

+To start the project in development mode, just run the following command:

 ```bash
 npm run dev
 ```

-Or, if you want to build and run the project in production mode, you can use the following command:
+Or, if you want to build and run the project in production mode, you should run:

 ```bash
 npm run build && npm run start
 ```

+Finally, you can access the project by navigating to http://localhost:3000 in your browser.
+By default, the server runs on port 3000.
+If that port is already in use, Next.js will automatically assign a different one and notify you in the output.
+In such cases, navigate to the port specified in the output.

 ### Testing